Complaints That Don't Match Reality, Cont.

 - "He told us the first day that if we didn't meet with him about the final essay, we were probably going to fail--NOT ENCOURAGING!"

 <sigh> It's generally true that students at that level (2000-level) don't write good essays and I care very much about that.
 However, my comment about that at the beginning of the semester was that my essays are simply not designed to be worked on in isolation, and of the students who do not seek my help (and I continue to encourage them to do so throughout the semester as well as give them practice opportunities), around 50% get grades less than B. The alternative here would be to just not encourage students to seek my help at all, and, instead, just let them earn Cs, Ds, or Fs all on their own.
 Besides, I said the average for a first-attempt essay without my help is in the low 70 percentile range, not failure.

 - I had one student complain directly to me about an in-class assignment that centered on origami.
 He quoted Cicero on something about childishness--something like that.
-Origami, as it turns out, is useful in such diverse fields such as medical science, mathematics, industrial engineering, mechanical design, and even space travel!
+Origami, as it turns out, is useful in such diverse fields such as medical science, mathematics, industrial engineering, mechanical design, robotics, and even space travel!
 Cicero would totally approve!